1975 Atlantic hurricane season: Hurricane Doris

 A low pressure area developed within a frontal band over the central Atlantic on August 27.
 At 12:00 UTC on the following day, the system developed into a subtropical storm while situated 930 mi southwest of the Azores.
 The subtropical classification was due to the lack of a central dense overcast (CDO), with the showers and thunderstorms mainly consisting of a strong band of convention located southeast of the center, as well as its association to the frontal band.
 Because the system was out of the authorized range of reconnaissance aircraft flights, satellites and ships were used to monitor the storm's intensity and tropical status.
 After satellite imagery indicated that the system became more symmetrical, developed CDO, and detached from the frontal system, the cyclone was reclassified as Tropical Storm Doris on August 29.

 Doris made meteorological history when, on August 31, it became the first Atlantic hurricane ever to be upgraded to hurricane intensity solely on the basis of satellite pictures, via the Dvorak technique.
 The cyclone then curved northward and intensified further during the next few days, becoming a Category 2 hurricane early on September 2.
-Based on the Dvorak technique, it is estimated that Doris peaked with maximum sustained winds of 110 mph and a minimum barometric pressure of 965 mbar shortly thereafter.
+Based on the Dvorak technique, it is estimated that Doris peaked with maximum sustained winds of 115 mph and a minimum barometric pressure of 945 mbar shortly thereafter, peaking as a Category 3 hurricane.
 By September 3, the hurricane began interacting with a non-tropical low pressure area.
 On the following day, Doris quickly weakened to a tropical storm and transitioned into an extratropical cyclone about 830 mi south-southeast of Cape Race, Newfoundland, around 06:00 UTC.
 The extratropical remnants weakened and then dissipated late on September 4.